guyp98/smartHome/README.md

 ### Server
 The server's role is to control all the smart appliances in the house and to save all of their data, such as the appliances name, area, state...
 The user can access this data through the app.
 The server is a WebSockets server written in Node.js.
 We chose Node.js because of its support of asynchronous execution, which we use frequently.
 This makes the server very robust and with extremely low latency.
-The server has no GUI for the users, and it's only meant to work with the designated android app.
+The server has no GUI for the users, and is only meant to work with the designated android app.
 The app and the server communicate via strings of JSON objects.

 ### Smart Switch
 The main component of the Smart Switch is a relay that is controlled by a microcontroller.